Spring prepping

 Every year I tell myself to cut back on the tulips since they get eaten by the voles, the rabbits and the deer.
 But then I just loose control over my ordering again – and the ones which survive the attacks from bottom, above, left and right are truly a joy once spring arrives.
 And this year I am also trying some in pots again

-allium autumn bees blooms bouquets bulbs clematis colours cuttings daffodils dahlias diy early bird Ecuador favourite fence flowers furniture garden design gardening to-do helleborus helper helping hands joy meditation mishaps peonies photography plants projects rare finds roses shopping sitting back spring to-do topiary travel trees tulips wild winter winter blooms yew Zen
+autumn bees blooms bouquets bulbs christmas colours cuttings daffodils dahlias damage diy early bird Ecuador favourite flowers galanthus garden design gardening to-do helleborus hope joy meditation nature peonies plants pruning repair work roses shopping snow snowdrops sowing spring spring feelings tools travel trees tulips vacation wild winter winter blooms winter works Zen